iSPIRT/digital-sky-docs/apis/droneDeviceRegister.md

 {
   "drone" : {
-	"version" : "[version of api as string and is mandatory]", "txn": "[transaction identifier (mandatory string attribute of max length 50) entered by manufacturer, 				which is also returned as part of response as is and is useful for linking transactions full 				round trip across systems], "deviceId": "[Unique Drone Device Id which is a mandatory string attribute]", "deviceModelId": "[mandatory attribute of type string]",
+	"version" : "[version of api as string and is mandatory]", "txn": "[transaction identifier (mandatory string attribute of max length 50) entered by manufacturer, 				which is also returned as part of response as is and is useful for linking transactions full 				round trip across systems]", "deviceId": "[Unique Drone Device Id which is a mandatory string attribute]", "deviceModelId": "[mandatory attribute of type string]",
 	"operatorBusinessIdentifier" : "[Operator Unique identifier to be linked to the drone device which is mandatory string